DanielDornhardt/requestAnimationFrame/README.md

 =====================
 > requestAnimationFrame polyfill by [Erik Möller](https://twitter.com/erikjmoller).

+Wrapped for meteor.js by @author Daniel Dornhardt <daniel@dornhardt.com>
+---

+To Install:

+    meteor add yagni:request-animation-frame

+---

+Note: I made the least number of changes possible to the source repo.
+Because of that the code just adds the polyfill to the global window object instead of the variable being exported for now.

+---

 Polyfill for requestAnimationFrame and cancelAnimationFrame.

 This version of the code is only lightly tested.
 It's provoked no